Are weighted blankets safe?

 Are there risks when using a weighted blanket?

-There are risks associated with using a weighted blanket, though they are typically minor.
+There are benefits and risks associated with using a weighted blanket, though they are typically minor.
 Conditions that might make it slightly risky to use a weighted blanket include: being unable to handle the extra weight, not being designed for comfort and safety.

 It is important to always read the manufacturer’s instructions before using a weighted blanket and to follow any safety precautions.
 Weighted blankets are not recommended for people with dementia or Alzheimer’s disease.